-After some discussion and further reading, I now see some of what I say here as confused, but I will leave the post here.
+After some discussion and further reading, I now see some of what I say here as confused.
+I was still struggling to understand some concepts, such as liminality.
+I also didn’t understand the three dimensions of meaning in Luhmannian theory.
+But I will leave the post here.

 Paul Stenner published a very interesting, very clearly written article in 2004 titled “Is Autopoietic Systems Theory Alexithymic?
 Luhmann and the Socio-Psychology of Emotions” (Soziale Systeme 10 (2004), Heft 1, S. 159-185).

 Stenner begins by summarizing Luhmann’s very limited (one and a half pages) discussion of emotion in Social Systems:

 The emotions, Luhmann states, represent a »sphere of problems that until now have proved quite difficult for sociology« (1995, 274).
 For this reason, he suggests, they have typically either been omitted from research, treated using unconventional methods, or studied indirectly in terms of their social stimulation, communication, cooling out, and so on.
 In Social Systems he dedicates a few paragraphs to the problem of emotions as such in the chapter on the individuality of psychic systems.
 This chapter is itself peripheral to the main project of a theory of social systems, since its focus is primarily on consciousness rather than communication.
 Hence it should be recognised that for Luhmann the emotions represent a peripheral aspect of a peripheral theme since, as a sociologist, he is happy to articulate an account according to which the true nature of emotion is psychic.